parsecsv/csv-spec/README.md

     ```

 5. The last field in the record must not be followed by a comma.
 This results
     in a additional field with nothing in it.
-For example:

     CSV: